 In order to know this “very present help” — in the NOW moment — we have to know our Saviour, Yahushua Messiah [Jesus Christ].
 We have to be in a relationship with Him, where we are willing to cry out to Him, and then patiently wait upon His guidance in the midst of our affliction!

 In a relationship means we talk to Father God often, we share our life with Him, we get to know Him through His Word, we open up to Him, and we give Him time to reveal His direction to us.

 - [If you are not yet in a relationship with the Saviour, please see Good News!]

-If I remember to cry out for Father’s help, [because He is right there with me], then one of two things usually occurs:
+If I will cry out for Father’s help, [because He is right there with me], then one of two things usually occurs:

 - I am enabled [by His grace!] to humble myself, change my attitude, seek forgiveness, repent of my hard-heartedness, and I receive the necessary correction; or

 - Father loves you!!

-When I remember that Father is present in the here-and-now by His Holy Spirit,
+- Father is present in the here-and-now by His Holy Spirit!

 - See these eight promises for those who cry out for Yahuwah’s help: